Skip to main content

 Why it matters

 LLMs cite editorial sources more frequently than brand-owned content because editorial publications are perceived as more objective and authoritative.
-This creates a specific GEO optimization path: earning coverage in the publications that LLMs cite for your category.
+This creates a specific AEO/GEO optimization path: earning coverage in the publications that LLMs cite for your category.
 A brand that appears in 3 Forbes articles about its category will likely see higher mention rates than a brand that publishes 30 blog posts on its own domain, because the AI weights the Forbes coverage more heavily.

 How it applies in practice